ErrorTzy/writings/notes/Phil_of_Sci/TheScientificImage.md

 ### 4. Limits of the demand for explanation

-Realist's claim: Science is unfinished as long as any pervasive regularity is left unexplained
+**Realist**: Science is unfinished as long as any pervasive regularity is left unexplained

-Objection: If this is true, then it leads to hidden variables.
+	- **Objection**: If this is true, then it leads to hidden variables.
 But quantum mechanics denies hidden variables.

-Smart's two argument for realism:

-1. Only realism can
+**Smart**: Only realism (in contrast of "instrumentalism") can distinguish between correctness and usefulness.
+You need this distinction because, to explain some theory to be useful, you need a correct theory as explanan.
+E.g. The usefulness of Ptolemaic hypothesis is explained by Copernican hypothesis being true
+	- **Objection**: We can say that Copernican hypothesis explains the usefulness because it accurately describes the motions of the planets.
+Copernican hypothesis does not have to be true.
+	- **Defense**: What explains the accuracy of the description?
+		- **Nominalists' Objection**: This is just brute fact.
+There's no further explanation.
+		- **Defense**: Consider a theory $T$ that postulate micro-structure, and $T'$ which is the macro-phenomena derived from $T$.
+What would explain $T'$ success?
+If we take empirical adequacy as the standard, then we should say that $T'$ is successful miraculously.
+		- **VF's Objection**: As long as there is some restriction of what count as basic brute fact(regularities), this problem can be solved.
+Coincidence does not mean that there's no explanation.

+### 5. The principle of the Common Cause

+**Reichenbach's principle (informal)**: If two sorts of events are correlated, then either one causes the other, or there are some common cause.
+If there's no observable common cause, then there must be some unobservable events.